-Details and rationale regarding the design concept, site planning, built form, materials and landscape interventions are contained in the Urban Design and Sustainability Brief (August 2020).
-The impact of these interventions are assessed against the heritage value and attributes of the property as identified in the CHER and listed in Section 4.1 of this CHIA.
+The impacts of the proposed interventions are assessed against the heritage value and attributes of the property as identified in the CHER and listed in Section 4.1 of this CHIA.
 The impacts have been categorized as 'none', 'low', or 'moderate' and a rationale provided.
 'Positive' impacts are also noted, and no impacts were categorized as 'high'.

-Heritage Values and Attributes Impact Rationale and Mitigation Design Values and Attributes Design Values and Attributes D.1 Representative example of a building type: the settlement era house in its form, proportions, ground floor plan, primary building section and construction method.
+Heritage Values and Attributes Impact Rationale and Mitigation Design Values and Attributes D.1 Representative example of a building type: the settlement era house in its form, proportions, ground floor plan, primary building section and construction method.
 Low Rationale: Original main house to be retained in its form, proportions, ground floor plan and primary building section.
 Majority of construction method to remain, with localized removals at failing / vulnerable elements, as well as portion of north wall and second floor structure.
 Mitigation: Document elements identified for removal with photography, drawings and description, as required to allow their role and configuration within the historic frame structure to be understood.

 Heritage Values and Attributes Impact Rationale and Mitigation D.2 Residential form and scale of building as a long-standing part of streetscape and neighbourhood including the ground-floor plan and two primary building sections of the street-facing mass.
 Low Rationale: Residential form and scale of main house to be retained.
 Ensure Building A addition remains subordinate to the historic main house through considered design choices concerning height, massing and materials.
 Mitigation: Orientation of Building A addition's simple gable roof as well as the east and west main wall heights create a height and massing that is subordinate to that of the original main house.
-Use of light to medium grey board and batten cladding also supports this relationship, being subordinate to the bold yellow siding on the main house.
+Use of off-white clapboard siding also supports this relationship, being subordinate to the main house's yellow siding.
 As proposed the Building A addition is considered physically and visually subordinate to the main house, contributing to its continued legibility and relationship to the street and neighbourhood.
 D.3 Typical arrangement of gabled primary mass with 'tail' or perpendicularly oriented additions(s).
 Low Rationale: Gabled primary mass (main house) to be retained.
-Rear additions to be removed are not original to main settlement era house.
+Rear additions to be removed are not original to main settlement-era house.
 Building A addition retains the typical historic arrangement, with walls perpendicularly oriented off the main houses's north wall.
-Further, Building A's walls are set back from the east and west walls of the main house via an architectural recess separating the historic and new.
+Building A's walls are set back from the east and west walls of the main house further emphasizing this arrangement between the historic and new.
 Mitigation: Document tail addition with photography and drawings prior to removal.